MIC-DKFZ/nnUNet/readme.md

 ## What is the scope of nnU-Net?
 nnU-Net is built for semantic segmentation.
 It can handle 2D and 3D images with arbitrary input modalities/channels.
-It can understand voxel spacings, anisotropies and is robust even if classes are highly imbalanced.
+It can understand voxel spacings, anisotropies and is robust even when classes are highly imbalanced.

-nnU-Net relies on supervised learning, meaning you need to provide training cases for your application!
-The number of required training cases highly varies depending on the complexity of the segmentation problem.
-No one-fits-all number can be provided here! nnU-net does not require more training cases than other solutions - maybe even less due to our extensive use of data augmentation.
+nnU-Net relies on supervised learning, which means that you need to provide training cases for your application.
+The number of required training cases varies heavily depending on the complexity of the segmentation problem.
+No one-fits-all number can be provided here! nnU-Net does not require more training cases than other solutions - maybe even less due to our extensive use of data augmentation.

 nnU-Net expects to be able to process entire images at once during preprocessing and postprocessing, so it cannot